Idle0x/Drosera-Unique-Trap/README.md

 Your trap is deployed and visible at https://app.drosera.io/

 **To activate monitoring:**
-- Use Prompt B below to set up your own operator infrastructure, OR
+- Use the operator prompt below to set up your own operator infrastructure, OR
 - Rely on network operators to monitor your trap

 Your trap is ready - operators can now monitor it and execute responses when conditions are met.